Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 Regulation reduces, does not remove

-US GENIUS and EU MiCA raise the floor on reserve quality and transparency for compliant issuers, lowering depeg probability — but not to zero.
+US GENIUS and EU MiCA raise the floor on reserve quality and transparency for compliant issuers, lowering depeg probability but not to zero.
 A treasury still needs diversification and a contingency plan.
-Regulation is a mitigant, not a guarantee, and is jurisdiction-specific.
+Regulation is a mitigant, not a guarantee, and it is jurisdiction-specific.

 Practical guidance